 Christopher Schwarz wrote about Zona’s 35-560 & 35-050 Razor Saws in Woodworking Magazine’s June 2007 issue: “They looked like saws for model makers – people who need to cut little balsa parts…But the saws are excellent to have on hand (at this price, why not?) for detail work.
 Need to cut stringing or inlay banding?
 These saws will do the job.
 Trim a dowel.
 Define the limits of a hinge mortise.
 Rip or crosscut wedges before driving them into a joint.
 The surface finish left behind is so clean that it shone like it had been planed.
 And when used in white oak (a difficult ring-porous wood for fine saws) the saws excelled.
 They both severed the surface fibers cleanly with no tearing whatsoever.
 So sometimes you do get more than what you pay for.”

 In his May 11, 2009 Lost Art Press Blog Mr. Schwartz wrote, “All I know is that they can take away my Zona Razor Saw from my cold, dead hands.
 Or they can take it when it’s kinked – whichever comes first.”

-We are currently experiencing some production and shipping delays due to Covid-19.
+We have continuing production and shipping delays due to Covid-19.
 We apologize for the inconvenience.
 Dismiss